 Football

-- Max strength + explosive output
+- Max strength plus explosive output

-- Short burst conditioning
+- Short-burst conditioning

 - Collision tolerance